 The Saints returned to the NCAA Tournament in December of 2008 for the fourth straight year and fifth time in program history (1995, 2005, 2006, 2007 and 2008) while posting a 3.21 team grade point average; proving academic and athletic achievement can go hand-in-hand.
 To that end, there is perhaps no greater tribute to the Siena volleyball program than the successes achieved by its alumni.
 Recent graduates have become doctors, lawyers, educators, medical researchers, psychologists and accountants in national firms.
 Other alumni have moved on to different countries and top graduate schools to pursue their dreams

-With Head Coach Garvey Pierre entering his eighth season, the Siena volleyball program is increasingly dedicated to providing each student-athlete with the opportunity to become the best volleyball player she can be; however, this is not the number one priority.
+With Head Coach Garvey Pierre entering his 11th season, the Siena volleyball program is increasingly dedicated to providing each student-athlete with the opportunity to become the best volleyball player she can be; however, this is not the number one priority.
 Any athletic success without paralleled academic achievement is viewed as a hollow victory.
-As a result, volleyball will always take a back seat to academics and a player’s family values at Siena.
+As a result, volleyball will always take a back seat to academics and a player's family values at Siena.

 Student-athletes strive to succeed at Siena for a variety of reasons.
 The combination of having each class at Siena taught by actual professors, and having a low student/professor ratio, helps foster an environment in which learning is cutting-edge and exciting.
 Siena student-athletes quickly realize the academic success they attain will translate into opportunities, and eventually, successful careers beyond college.
 The Capital Region provides an ideal